rose-coste/docs-container-service/_best-practices/docker-best-practices-image-repository.md

 Docker best practices: image repository
 =======================================
+Creating containers from saved container images enables you to quickly create containers from a consistent starting point.
+This is similar to the advantage that [Rackspace Cloud Images] (https://developer.rackspace.com/docs/user-guides/infrastructure/cloud-config/compute/cloud-images-product-concepts/image-properties/) provides when you create [Rackspace Cloud Servers] (https://developer.rackspace.com/docs/user-guides/infrastructure/cloud-config/compute/cloud-servers-product-concepts/#cloud-servers-product-concepts): the setup process is predefined and repeatable, saving you from the potential delays and inconsistencies that are likely in a manual, multi-step process.

+You can create your containers from publicly-available images saved by the community or from custom images you saved privately for your own reuse.

 Community images
 ----------------

-After you’ve constructed your Docker images, one of the main advantages that Docker brings is focused on the fact that the community has created several Docker images for a slew of purposes.
-Many of the images created by users have been uploaded to the Docker Hub Registry (*https://registry.hub.docker.com/*) and this allows everyone to use them.
+One of the main advantages of using Docker containers is that the community has created many Docker container images that you can use for your own purposes.
+Many of the images created
+by users have been uploaded to the Docker Hub Registry (*https://registry.hub.docker.com/*) and this allows everyone to examine and use them.

 You can retrieve or pull an image by identifying the